 Within Mastery, students learn by the process of consolidation and accumulation.
 Having worked on the essential skills, the foundations, in Years 7and 8, we then move on to the other aspects of the subject in Year 9, that are underpinned by these.
 The same method of delivery and assessment is used.
 Towards the end of Year 9, we start to transition from Key Stage 3, towards GCSE, to get ready for Years 10 and 11.

 All students sit a baseline test when they join the school.
 We use the results of this test, along with students’ Key Stage 2 maths standardised score, to determine their initial maths set and target grades.
 Students are taught in sets from very early in year 7.
-Confidence plays an important part in students’ developing understanding in maths, and we believe that having students in an ability appropriate set, where they do not feel they are struggling relative to their peers is essential.
+Confidence plays an important part in students’ developing understanding appropriate in maths, and we believe that having students in an appropriate ability set, where they do not feel they are struggling relative to their peers, is essential.
 We regularly analyse students’ progress to ensure that they are in the most appropriate set.

 Maths challenges, activities, investigations and individualised tasks are used to extend, enrich and engage students.
 Annually, we enter 100 year 7 and 8 students into the national ‘UKMT Maths Junior Challenge’ as well as a good number of Year 9s into the Intermediate one.
 We also send a team to the South West regional UKMT Team Challenge.
-Our close links with Bath Spa University, enables us to offer additional hands-on enrichment activities to students in Year 7.
+Our close links with Bath Spa University enable us to offer additional hands-on enrichment activities to students in Year 7.